-In the Baspa Valley, is a quaint little town called Sangla that will win you over, thanks to its immense charm and personality.
+In the Baspa Valley, is a quaint little town called Sangla that will win you over, thanks to its immense charm and personality?
 You’ll fall in love with the light-heartedness of Sangla Valley and that soul of adventure it within itself.
 Naturally rich, thought-provokingly deep, Sangla Valley lies perched on slopes near the carries banks of Baspa River.
 One house atop the next, Sangla offers the quintessential Himachali experience.

 No Kinnaur trip is complete without visiting the two gems of Baspa Valley popularly known as Sangla and Chitkul.
-It is always best to spend at least couple of days in Sangla Valley and around on your trip to Kinnaur Valley.
+It is always best to spend at least a couple of days in Sangla Valley and around on your trip to Kinnaur Valley.

 Let's quickly dive into the details: